-The optical disk shall be tested with a reference drive specified by ECMA-130 for CD-ROM, by ECMA-267 or ECMA-268 for DVD-ROM and by ISO/IEC 30190 or ISO/IEC 30191 for BD-ROM, or a playback evaluation drive with equivalent data error detection performance.
+The optical disk shall be tested with a reference drive conforming to the specifications of ECMA-130 for CD-ROM, of ECMA-267 or ECMA-268 for DVD-ROM and of ISO/IEC 30190 or ISO/IEC 30191 for BD-ROM, or a playback evaluation drive with equivalent data error detection performance.
 In the evaluation, the test is performed by installing a reference drive or a playback evaluation drive under the following environmental conditions.

-- temperature: 15 ° C to 30 ° C - relative humidity: 20% to 75%
+- temperature: 15 °C to 30 °C

+- relative humidity: 20 % to 75 %

-Playback evaluation drive is required to confirm to have a certain correlation with the playback characteristics of the reference drive, by using a reference disk or a calibration disk that conforms to the reference disk prepared by the manufacturer.
+The playback evaluation drive is required to confirm that there is a certain correlation with the playback characteristics of the reference drive, by using a reference disk or a calibration disk that conforms to the reference disk prepared by the manufacturer.
+The same applies to a playback evaluation drive that doubles as a recording drive.